2025 Grammys: Every Major Winner & Biggest Surprises

 Pop and Dance

-Pop and dance categories were dominated by Sabrina Carpenter, Charli XCX and cross‑genre collaborations.
+Pop and dance categories were dominated by Sabrina Carpenter, Charli XCX and a wave of cross‑genre collaborations.

 Winner: Sabrina Carpenter – Short n’ Sweet